Descriptive Statistics Statistical Dispersion Data Spread 25 min read Updated Aug 17, 2026

 Common Confusion — Which Formula to Use?

 When in doubt, use sample variance (n−1).
-In practice, you almost never have data for an entire population — if you are analyzing data from an experiment, survey, poll, or study, your data is a sample.
-Only use population variance when you have literally measured every member of the group (e.g., all students in one specific class, all workers at one specific company).
+In practice, you almost never have data for an entire population.
+Surveys, experiments, studies, and polls all involve samples.
+Only use population variance when you have literally measured every member of the group (e.g., all students in one specific class, all employees at one specific company).

 Low Variance vs. High Variance — Distribution Shape

-μ (mean) Low Variance σ² is small High Variance σ² is large
+μ (mean) Low Variance (σ² small) High Variance (σ² large)

 Both distributions share the same mean.
-Low variance (blue) produces a tall, narrow curve.
-High variance (amber) produces a wide, flat curve.
-Both curves contain the same total area (probability = 1).
+Low variance (blue) = tall, narrow curve.
+High variance (amber) = wide, flat curve.
+Both curves contain the same total probability.

 Property Variance (σ² or s²) Standard Deviation (σ or s)